High-Altitude Medical

 ➤ before every meal

-Organizing a shared sanitation area is nothing new — even in Napoleon's army, building latrines was a fundamental principle of camp functioning.
+Establishing a dedicated sanitation area is nothing new.
+Even in Napoleon’s army, building proper camp latrines was considered a basic rule of camp organization.

 TRAVELERS' DIARRHEA

-Travelers' diarrhea is a common issue in the first days of the expedition when the body is getting used to new food and local conditions.
+Traveler’s diarrhea is a common problem during the first days of an expedition, when the body is adjusting to new food and local conditions.

-The risk of its occurrence can be reduced through prevention.
+The risk can be reduced with preventive measures.

-➤ even up to 4 weeks before departure
+➤ for up to 4 weeks before the expedition

-➤ and in the first two weeks of the expedition
+➤ and during the first two weeks of the trip

 If diarrhea occurs: